 Impact Windows

 Impact windows can literally be a lifesaver if you live in a storm zone.
 When a tornado or hurricane comes through, everything in your home is in danger.
 Quality products can help to protect your loved ones and your belongings when storms hit.
-Most are made from vinyl or uPVC windows.
+Most hurricane or impact windows are vinyl or uPVC windows.

-“True impact windows are designed specifically for areas that are prone to severe storms.
+“True impact windows are designed specifically for areas prone to severe storms.
 Although more expensive than standard windows, when you consider the additional cost of storm shutters then the price is similar.”

 Basics Of Impact Windows